 Back to Hassan

 I didn’t want to waste the long weekend.
 So had decided to go out somewhere on Monday as well.
-Though I preferred a trip, I was fine even if it was the long-pending visit to Aakruti Book House in Bangalore.
+Though I preferred a trip, I was also fine with finally making the long-pending visit to Aakruti Book House in Bangalore.

 But when my friends said they are also free, we decided to get out of town.
-Again, gazzete was our guide.
+Again, the gazette was our guide.
 We zeroed in on some places around Channarayapatna and Nuggehalli.

 Plan